appbrewery-Mike/Weather-App/README.md

 # Weather  ✓

-## Waether Application
+## Waather Application

     This application was created as example for CV.
-In this application you will be able to read news in IT world
+In this application you will be able to see temperature in all around the world

 ![Banner](https://github.com/appbrewery-Mike/Images-and-Gifs-for-readme/blob/master/WeatherGIF.gif)